Warine de Lancaster

 Warin de Lancaster was a cadet of the first dynasty of Lancasters, barons of Kendal.
 Henry, son of Warin, had a grant, 1 John, and a confirmation, 7 John, of Rauenesmeles, Aynolnesdale, Uplichlond, Le franseis, and rents in Preston.
 According to Kuerden's MS., he granted to Richard son of Geoffrey, all his lands in Lea.
 In the Testa de Neville it is found, "Henr. de Lea tenet sex caruc' de d'no per cartam d'ni Regis, et soluet inde xx. solid' per annum.
 Warinus pater eius dedit inde Abbati de Cockersand quartam parten unius bouate in elemosyna."

-Henry left two sons, John, who succeeded and Richard.
+Henry left two sons, John, who succeeded his brother and Richard.

 ~The Coucher Book, Or Chartulary, of Whalley Abbey, Vol. II, footnote, pp. 496-7

 "William de Lancastre II gave to Warin de Lancastre two bovates of land in Forton for his homage and service, in knight's service, which Henry de Le(a) hold."